 In fact, the United Nations forecasts that 68% of the world’s population will live in cities by 2050, up from 55%, driven mostly by the rural to urban movement in Asia and Africa.

 There is an overlap between some of the leading tech cities and those with the greatest exposure to environmental threats.
 So what can city leaders do to protect people, buildings, reputation and revenue?

-“Private capital is now chasing responsible investment opportunities,” says Basil Demeroutis, managing partner at FORE Partnership, who is speaking on sustainable investment at the Festival of Place on 9 July.
+“Private capital is now chasing responsible investment opportunities,” says Basil Demeroutis, managing partner at FORE Partnership.
 Tech cities facing climate change still offer good returns, but also heightened risk.

 As Earth heats up, so too does the frequency and severity of hurricanes, tornados, storm surges, flooding, heatwaves, droughts and wildfire, and new evidence suggests that climate change could also trigger more volcanic eruptions and earthquakes.
 In 2018, around 50 volcanoes of 1,500 active ones blew their top.